 Personality and Temperament

 The Borador is a very wise and joyful dog usually demonstrated by a wagging tail that rarely stops.
 They are barkers and tend to get very excited.
-They are generally quite sociable and tend to be friendly to family members and strangers alike.
+They are generally quite pleasant and tend to be friendly to family members and strangers alike.

 The Temperament of Border Collie Mix is Awesome as they are friendly and can be accommodated everywhere in the home.